ersandeepahirwar/JS/README.md

 We can use JavaScript to train AI models using the TensorFlow.js library.
 With the help of this library, developers can train AI models in a client-side architecture.

+> [!Note]
-Note : JavaScript is not generally used in system software development, such as device driver development and operating system development.
+> JavaScript is not generally used in system software development, such as device driver development and operating system development.